 When you have a blog, if ever you decide to move on to something new, those customers remain yours.
 You can still keep those relationships that you have worked so hard to build through your mailing lists.

-Those are my top 5 reasons for starting a blog for anyone that is in direct sales.
 Are you in direct sales?
-Have you thought about starting a blog to increase your marketing?
+Have you thought about starting a blog to increase your leads?
 Drop me a comment below, I’d love to hear your story!